 Breaking Up for the Right Reasons

-Though it may be hard to believe, there are right reasons for breaking up with someone you love.
-Sometimes, there isn’t even a reason for thinking about breaking up, but you do think about it, and you don’t have to blame yourself for that.
-You might think you’re crazy and feels like therapy would be enlightening, but you realize how much therapy costs and you decide to just find something therapeutic online, like this site.
+Though it may be hard to believe, there are right reasons for breaking up with someone you.
+Sometimes there isn’t even a reason for thinking about breaking up, but you do think about it, and you don’t have to blame yourself for that.
+You might think you’re crazy and feel like therapy would be enlightening, but you realize how much therapy costs and you decide to just find something therapeutic online, like this site.

 Love, and life, is weird.
 But you don’t have to feel bad if you think you want to break up with the nicest guy in the world.
 Let’s consider some reasons why sometimes we need to let go of the people we love.

 - You have different interests and priorities in life.

 You want to stay at home and be cozy when you have free time from work, but he wants to party and have fun with friends.
-It’s important that you think about this because it’s going to be the life you’re going to lead when and if you get married or live together.
+It’s important that you think about this because it’s going to be the life you’re going to lead when if you get married or live together.
 If you think he’s not doing his part in trying, perhaps it’s time to tell him it’s not going to be work.

 - The relationship is making you change for the worst.